Talent-Catalog/talentcatalog/docs/v223/search_functionality.md

 2. Candidate's being unintentionally added to lists

 # Saving Filters
-For <strong>unsaved searches</strong>, the filter changes are autosaved upon each 'Search' click.
+For <strong>unsaved searches</strong>, the filter changes are autosaved upon each <em>Search</em> click.
 This allows for a search 'playground' where you can search, leave the page and come back to your filters.

 For <strong>saved searches</strong>, as those filters have been specifically chosen and saved we don't autosave filter